SaaStock — SEO, AEO & GEO Master Playbook

 Event pages

-• YouTube highlight reel pinned comment includes attendee count, speaker count, and link to /talks/ index
+- YouTube highlight reel pinned comment includes attendee count, speaker count, and link to the event-scoped recordings hub (

 Speaker profiles